Join Us at Webster

 Alumni from our Global Campuses

-The Bachelor of Arts in Strategic Communication (BA) provides you with the skills and knowledge for leadership positions in advertising, public relations, promotions, campaigns, corporate communication, and more.
-The program combines knowledge management, public relations, problem-solving, negotiation, leadership, persuasion, media literacy, communication theory, corporate and crisis communication, promotions, and communication campaigns that graduates can apply in workforce situations.
-By the end of the program, you will be proficient in strategic writing and message creation, research, audience analysis, persuasion, and new/social media skills as you undertake a career in nearly any industry in which organizations need to create communication strategies.
+The Bachelor of Arts in Strategic Communication (BA) provides you with the skills and knowledge for leadership positions in advertising, public relations, promotions, campaigns, corporate communication and more.
+The program combines knowledge management, public relations, problem-solving, negotiation, leadership, persuasion, media literacy, communication theory, corporate and crisis communication, promotions and communication campaigns that graduates can apply in workforce situations.
+By the end of the program, you will be proficient in strategic writing and message creation, research, audience analysis, persuasion and new skills as you undertake a career in nearly any industry in which organizations need to create communication strategies.

 Learning Outcomes